dxos/dxos/docs/content/guide/echo/README.md

 ## Objects

-Units of data are referred to as `objects` (like documents or rows in other databases). `Objects` always belong to a space.
-Objects can have fields with values, and weak references to other objects to form trees or graphs.
+Units of data are referred to as `objects` (like documents or rows in other databases). `Objects` always belong to a space. `Objects` can have fields with values, and weak references to other objects to form trees or graphs.

+## Values

+Values within an `object` are JS strings, numbers, booleans, and null, as well as objects and arrays of the same.

+The top-level of a DXOS `object` is always a JS object, never a number, string, etc. Its fields starting with `@` are reserved, for example `@id` and `@meta`.

 ## How to use ECHO